“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 Without fail, Lamar shouts the iconic “Mustard” line, and the man himself comes on the stage, holding a football.
 Mustard played a key role in the Drake and Lamar beef as he’s the one who produced “Not Like Us.”

 Lamar and Mustard are dancing on the stage as Lamar raps the lyrics to the “GNX” track.
-Right after Lamar finishes rapping “Turn this tv, turn this tv off,” his halftime show ends off with the stadium going dark and the words “Game Over,” are lit up.
+Right after Lamar finishes rapping “Turn this TV, turn this TV off,” his halftime show ends with the stadium going dark, and the words “Game Over” are lit up.

 In conclusion, Lamar showed up and showed out in this year’s Super Bowl LIX Halftime Show.
-What impressed me was the storytelling and visuals throughout the performance, and the fact that I was able to catch on to the symbolism of it all.
+What impressed me was the storytelling and visuals throughout the performance, as well as my ability to catch on to the symbolism of it all.